mcpt/mcpt.github.io/information.md

 [Register](/register/)

-We meet three times a week, in room 222 during lunch:
+We meet four times a week in room 222 during lunch:

+The Girls branch meets on Monday

 The co-ed branch meets on Tuesday

 The Game Dev branch meets on Thursday

-The Girls branch and Competitive branch meets Friday
+The Competitive branch meets Friday